mihaprajs/HomeLab/proxmox/network.md

 ## Tailscale

 ### IP rules:
-1. 100.99.XXX.YYY for physical machines
+1. 100.99.XXX.YYY for physical machines.
-2. 100.100.1.XXX for VMs (same as VM ID omitting first digit)
+2. 100.100.1.XXX for VMs (same as VM ID omitting first digit).
-3. 100.100.2.XXX for CTs (same as CT ID omitting first digit)
+3. 100.100.2.XXX for CTs (same as CT ID omitting first digit).
+4. If the second digit is a 0, it is omitted.

-### SSL certificates
+## SSL certificates
 SSL certificates are set up only on machines that need them for proper operating.
 *Later all the VMs/CTs will get their own SSL certificates.*